Logo What's After the Movie

 No!

-Discover how Buñuel in the Labyrinth of the Turtles is rated on popular platforms like IMDb, Metacritic, and TMDb.
-Explore audience and critic scores to see how this movie ranks among the best.
+See how Buñuel in the Labyrinth of the Turtles is rated across major platforms like IMDb, Metacritic, and TMDb.
+Compare audience scores and critic reviews to understand where Buñuel in the Labyrinth of the Turtles stands among top-rated movies in its genre.

 Metacritic